PyO3/maturin/Readme.md

             Use as `--cargo-extra-args="--my-arg"`
     -i, --interpreter <interpreter>...
             The python versions to build wheels for, given as the names of the interpreters.
-Uses autodiscovery if not explicitly set.
+Uses autodiscovery if not explicitly set
         --manylinux <manylinux>
             Control the platform tag on linux.

-            - `1`: Use the manylinux1 tag and check for compliance
-             - `1-unchecked`: Use the manylinux1 tag without checking for compliance
-             - `2010`: Use the manylinux2010 tag and check for compliance
-             - `2010-unchecked`: Use the manylinux2010 tag without checking for compliance
-             - `2014`: Use the manylinux2014 tag and check for compliance
-             - `2014-unchecked`: Use the manylinux2014 tag without checking for compliance
-             - `off`: Use the native linux tag (off)
+Options are `2010` (for manylinux2010), `2014` (for manylinux2014) and `off` (for the native linux tag).
+Note that manylinux1 is unsupported by the rust compiler.
+Wheels with the native tag will be rejected by pypi, unless they are separately validated by `auditwheel`.

-            This option is ignored on all non-linux platforms [default: 1]  [possible values: 1, 1-unchecked, 2010, 2010-unchecked, off]
-    -o, --out <out>
+            This option is ignored on all non-linux platforms [default: 2010]  [possible values: 2010, 2014, off] -o, --out <out>
             The directory to store the built wheels in.
 Defaults to a new "wheels" directory in the project's target directory
-    -m, --manifest-path <path>
-            The path to the Cargo.toml [default: Cargo.toml]

         --rustc-extra-args <rustc-extra-args>...
             Extra arguments that will be passed to rustc as `cargo rustc [...] -- [arg1] [arg2]`

             Use as `--rustc-extra-args="--my-arg"`
-        --target <triple>
-            The --target option for cargo
 ```
 ### Publish

 ```
+USAGE:
+    maturin publish [FLAGS] [OPTIONS]

 FLAGS:
         --debug
             Do not pass --release to cargo